 Just as there are some things you can’t unsee, there are some things you just can’t unlearn.
 You have to bury your head pretty deep in the sand to forget that there are millions of people living in extreme poverty BECAUSE their job is to make your clothes.
 In my mind, your full time job should be paying you enough to feed, clothe, house, and educate yourself and your kids.
 That’s the bare minimum in my opinion, but most of the world is not living this reality.
 And most of us reading this, are sheltered and very far removed from that reality.

 To further drive this point home, I’d like to recommend a documentary to you.
 It’s called The True Cost, and it’ll change your life.
-It’s on Netflix, and if you need a support group after you watch it, you can join us at The Style Collective and discuss.
+It’s on Netflix, and if you need a support group after you watch it, you can join us on Facebook and discuss.

 See what I mean?
 Even the trailer gives me goosebumps.
 The good news is, we do not have to be paralyzed by our despair and guilt.
 When we do nothing, we make the problem worse.
 Know better, do better, right?
 But HOW do we do better?
 This, my friends, is where I come in!
 I have paved the way for you to have an easier time grappling with this larger issue and focusing it down on what you can control.